9 Important CPG Industry Trends 2021-2025

 Some companies have also seen positive results by taking a public stance without necessarily changing the way their products are made.

-Millennials spend more on self-care than any other generation before them: twice as much as Baby Boomers do.
+Millennials spend more on self-care than any other generation before them (2x more than Baby Boomers.)

 And for the first time ever, skincare products are now outselling makeup.